 Throwback to the eighties when a little, dark-eyed girl sees the light of day for the first time.
 Elim Chan – born on November 18, 1986, in Hong Kong– is the oldest of three siblings.
 From the moment she could walk and talk, it became clear that she was a perfectionist at heart.
 Her love for music sparked as soon as she sang her first note in the children’s choir in Hong Kong.
 Elim started playing the piano at six.
 When Elim was thirteen, one of her choir teachers saw something in her that truly marked the beginning of her musical journey.
 She saw a chief conductor in the making, and she was right.

 However, it was never an obvious choice for Elim to pursue a career in music.
 She initially went to the United States to study psychology.
-As soon as Elim realized she wanted to follow her true passion – which, so clearly, is music – she changed her path of study.
+As soon as Elim realised she wanted to follow her true passion – which, so clearly, is music – she changed her path of study.
 She graduated with a Bachelor’s degree in music at Smith College, and continued her studies at the University of Michigan, where she earned both her Master’s and Doctorate degrees in orchestral conducting.

 When Elim is not rehearsing, studying pieces or listening to music, you’ll probably catch her eating – major foodie alert – or enjoying a fresh mint tea in an Amsterdam café or walking in the nature.